New Testament: 4th century and later

 Thus, some claim that, from the 4th century, there existed unanimity in the West concerning the New Testament canon (as it is today), and that, by the 5th century, the Eastern Church, with a few exceptions, had come to accept the Book of Revelation and thus had come into harmony on the matter of the canon.
 Nonetheless, full dogmatic articulations of the canon were not made until the Canon of Trent of 1546 for Roman Catholicism, the Thirty-Nine Articles of 1563 for the Church of England, the Westminster Confession of Faith of 1647 for Calvinism, and the Synod of Jerusalem of 1672 for the Greek Orthodox.

 On the question of NT Canon formation generally, New Testament scholar Lee Martin McDonald has written that:

 According to the Catholic Encyclopedia article on the Canon of the New Testament: "The idea of a complete and clear-cut canon of the New Testament existing from the beginning, that is from Apostolic times, has no foundation in history.
 The Canon of the New Testament, like that of the Old, is the result of a development, of a process at once stimulated by disputes with doubters, both within and without the Church, and retarded by certain obscurities and natural hesitations, and which did not reach its final term until the dogmatic definition of the Tridentine Council."

 In 331, Constantine I commissioned Eusebius to deliver fifty Bibles for the Church of Constantinople.
 Athanasius (Apol.
 Const.
 4) recorded Alexandrian scribes around 340 preparing Bibles for Constans.
 Little else is known, though there is plenty of speculation.
 For example, it is speculated that this may have provided motivation for canon lists, and that Codex Vaticanus and Codex Sinaiticus may be examples of these Bibles.
 Together with the Peshitta and Codex Alexandrinus, these are the earliest extant Christian Bibles.
-There is no evidence among the canons of the First Council of Nicaea of any determination on the canon.